oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"###"} Cooperative Kernels
 Cooperative kernels allow sharing of data and synchronization across all launched groups in a safe manner.
 To support this there is a ::${x}CommandListAppendLaunchCooperativeKernel that allows launching groups that can cooperate with each other.
-The command list must be submitted to a command queue that was created with the ::${X}_COMMAND_QUEUE_FLAG_SUPPORTS_COOPERATIVE_KERNELS command queue flag.
+The command list must be submitted to a logical command queue that was created with an ordinal of a physical command queue that supports the ::${X}_COMMAND_QUEUE_GROUP_FLAG_SUPPORTS_COOPERATIVE_KERNELS flag.
 Finally, there is a ::${x}KernelSuggestMaxCooperativeGroupCount function that suggests a maximum group count size that the device supports.

 In order to invoke a function on the device an application must call one of the CommandListAppendLaunch* functions for